 - A completed used vehicle information package

-To get a licence plate sticker, which validates the plates mounted on your car, you’ll need a Safety Standards Certificate, indicating the car has been checked by an approved mechanic and a Drive Clean vehicle emissions test to ensure the car runs within limits for greenhouse gas emissions.
+To get a license plate sticker, which validates the plates mounted on your car, you’ll need a Safety Standards Certificate, indicating the car has been checked by an approved mechanic, and a Drive Clean vehicle emissions test to ensure the car runs within limits for greenhouse gas emissions.

 Penalties for No Insurance

 In the case of a traffic stop, the driver is required to prove the vehicle is insured to minimum Ontario standards.
 Driving without insurance carries a fine of $5,000 and a surcharge of about 20 percent.